bitcraze/bitcraze-website/src/documentation/tutorials/getting-started-with-lighthouse.md

 {% endsi_step %}

-{% si_intro Preparing the Crazyflie %}
+{% si_intro Preparing the System %}

-This will explain how to setup up your Crazyflie to fly in the Lighthouse positioning system.
+This will explain how to get calibration and geometry data and setup up your Crazyflie to fly in the Lighthouse positioning system.

 {% endsi_intro %}